 It wasn’t until I baked the second batch of my muffin butter at my first attempt that I realised the muffins of the second batch raised higher and made that perfect muffins top!

 Turns out, resting muffin batter for good 20-30 mins gives it time to incorporate the dry and liquid ingredients well and relax the gluten developed in the mixing step.
 So patience my friends, the key to good tall muffins!

 Keep aside some chocolate chips to sprinkle

-To make the vegan chocolate chip muffins both delicious and looking pretty (who doesn’t want their muffins look pretty?), keep aside about ~half a cup of chocolate chips to sprinkle on top right before they go into the oven.
+To make this recipe both delicious and looking pretty (who doesn’t want their muffins to look pretty?), keep aside about ~half a cup of chocolate chips to sprinkle on top right before they go into the oven.